-Looking ahead, OPD's personnel levels are unlikely to shift given recent budget cuts and the spending proposed in the current budget cycle:
+OPD operates with relatively few sworn officers compared to peer cities, and its personnel levels are unlikely to shift given recent budget cuts and spending proposed in the current budget cycle:

-- OPD is currently authorized for only 600 sworn personnel putting it in a position where it is effectively overstaffed versus budgeted requirements.
+OPD is currently authorized for only 600 sworn personnel - putting it in a position where it is effectively overstaffed versus budgeted requirements.
 Measure NN, a parcel tax measure passed by voters in 2024, required the city to budget for, maintain, and hire a police force of at least 700 sworn personnel.
-However, when the city declared a fiscal emergency, that requirement was lifted. - All vacant positions at OPD are currently frozen.
+However, when the city declared a fiscal emergency, that requirement was lifted.

-&lt;sup>21 California Department of Justice.
+21 California Department of Justice.
 "Crimes & Clearances."
 OpenJustice, State of California Department of Justice, https://openjustice.doj.ca.gov/exploration/crime-statistics/crimes-clearances.
 Accessed 3 June 2025.

-- OPD has a historic attrition rate of five officers per month and expects 71 possible retirements during 2025. - OPD budgets for four police academies each year and usually holds two to three academies per year.
-The city's cost cuts canceled all remaining academies in the fiscal year, reducing the number of police academies to just one in fiscal year 2024-2025.
-Three academies are budgeted for fiscal year 2025-2026 with a total of 90 expected trainees.
-Assuming average graduation rates of 70%, these academies are unlikely to increase OPD sworn officer ranks if historic attrition rates continue.
+- All vacant positions at OPD are currently frozen. - OPD has a historic attrition rate of five officers per month and expects 71 possible retirements during 2025. - OPD budgets for four police academies each year and usually holds two to three academies per year.
+The city's latest cost cuts canceled all remaining academies in the fiscal year, reducing the number of police academies to just one in fiscal year 2024-2025.
+Three academies are budgeted for fiscal year 2025-2026 a level that may not increase sworn officer levels if historic attrition rates continue and retirements are requested.